Average daily distance: 50km (32 miles)

 Vehicle Support: 100%

-Terrain and route: good quality, vehicle width, hard-pack dirt tracks, undulating forest and across steppe.
-Roads are rocky in places with some short steep climbs.
+Terrain and route: good quality, vehicle width, hard-pack dirt tracks across undulating forest and steppe.
+Roads vary from being tarmaced to rocky in places with some short steep passes.

 9 nights wild camping, 2 nights comfortable hotels, 2 nights traditional Mongolian gers, 1 sleeper train.